 A Master Herbalist supporting pregnant women and new moms with herbs and healing foods from the Southern Tradition.
-I’m also a Certified Lactation Counselor and trained Doula helping families get back to basics with down home remedies and wisdom.
+I’m also a Certified Lactation Counselor and Student Midwife helping families get back to basics with down home remedies and wisdom.
 I have a sincere dedication to assist women and families create the pregnancy and postpartum period they want and deserve.
 As a mother of four with 1 hospital birth and 3 homebirths under my belt, I understand pregnancy and postpartum can be a happy but also trying time.
 Let me help you.

 My Education and Training

 2005 Bachelor of Arts & Sciences English Major, Afro-American Studies Minor (University of Illinois, Champaign-Urbana)

 2007 Local Louisiana Herbs (Ronald J. Nicholas, Sr. Retired County Agent, Southern University Ag Center)

 2009 Herbs and Healing in the African Perspective (Dr. Kofi Asare, Traditional Healer of Ghana, West Africa)